Letztes Update: 23. Januar 2026

-The article explores whether 'Dystopia' is an actual country or merely a fictional concept frequently used in literature and films.
+The article explores whether 'Dystopia country' is a real place or merely a fictional idea often depicted in literature and films.

 Is Dystopia a real country, or is it just a fictional concept often used in literature and films?